ctafur80/ctafur-maths-template/src/main.typ

   // set heading(numbering: "1.")

-  let hrule = line(length: 100%)

-  // Enumerates automatically the non-referenced equations. set math.equation(numbering: "(1)")
-  show math.equation: it => {
+  // Enumerates automatically the labeled non-referenced equations. set math.equation(numbering: "(1)") show math.equation: it => {
       if it.block and not it.has("label") [